Liuz0429/WDProjBerylliumCabreraComia/README.md

 - **Charm Index**
 > The charm index page will contain an index of all of the charms in the game, and it will include all the details about what they do, how to obtain them, and how they can be used efficiently.
 It will also include the many charm combos you can do.
 ### 6. How Javascript Will Be Incorporated:
-- Javascript will be incorporated in the Character Index page.
+- Javascript will be incorporated in both the Character Index and Boss Index page.
 Each of the little characters shown in the index will have brief animations and movement when the user hovers over their image.
 This will add a little flavor and life to our webpage, mimicking the same liveliness of the characters in the actual game itself.
 ### 7. Wireframe:
 - [Link to Full Wireframe (Made using Canva)](https://www.canva.com/design/DAG2-C6AFNo/IvwIGROKGSOj-9E5tISQhg/edit?utm_content=DAG2-C6AFNo&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)
 #### Homepage